Aljgutier/react_firebase/README.md

 # Other Useful Examples/Blog Posts

 I began tyring to setup a React-Firebase-FastAPI app by readng a few blog posts.
-Though I did not find any one source, which covered all my needs, I found the following two articles helpful.
+No one source fullfilled all the requirement, however, the following two articles are helpful.

 - [Firebase Authenticaion in the Backend](https://medium.com/@gabriel.cournelle/firebase-authentication-in-the-backend-with-fastapi-4ff3d5db55ca)
 - [Firebase Authenticaion with React](https://medium.com/@amamit/firebase-authentication-with-react-2ac170996ae0)